fbilhaut/composable/Readme.md

 ## 👉 Related

-This crate was originally created as a sub-module of [🌿 gline-rs](https://github.com/fbilhaut/gline-rs), and has been externalized for use in other projects.
+* This crate was originally created as a sub-module of [🌿 gline-rs](https://github.com/fbilhaut/gline-rs), and has been externalized for use in other projects.
+* It provides foundations for the [🧩 orp](https://github.com/fbilhaut/orp) crate.